LSO-Kaliber/Legium_Festival_CTF_2024/forensic/Hogwarts Game/description/desc.md

 Difficulty : medium

-Description : Potar, a young investigator with a keen eye for detail, stumbles upon an old, mysterious mansion rumored to hold secrets of great value.
+Potar, a young investigator with a keen eye for detail, stumbles upon an old, mysterious mansion rumored to hold secrets of great value.
 As he explores deeper, he encounters multiple levels of challenges that test his forensic skills.

 Level 1: The Broken Door